pine64/website/content/documentation/General/Mainline_Hardware_Decoding.md

 *Mainline Hardware Decoding* refers to video decoding done using hardware accelerators on the mainline Linux kernel (i.e. what sits in Linus' tree).

 On most consumer-oriented SoCs, there is what is referred to as a VPU (Video Processing Unit).
 The VPU is responsible for power-efficient encoding and decoding of videos.
-Hardware-accelerated video decoding can be useful to get smoother video playback on your devices, lower power consumption, and lower CPU utilisation.
+Hardware-accelerated video decoding can be useful to get smoother video playback on your devices, lower power consumption, and lower CPU utilization.
 Below is information regarding various hardware PINE64 uses and software that works with it.

 ## Hardware